 TABLE OF CONTENTS

 Recreational cannabis, or adult-use cannabis, is the legal use of cannabis for recreational purposes.
-This means consuming cannabis to enjoy the “high feeling” or relaxation that comes with it without needing a doctor's recommendation or medical card.
+This means consuming cannabis to enjoy the “high feeling” or relaxation that comes with it without needing a doctor's recommendation or medical card, and being 21 years of age minimum.

-Below is a rundown of states and U.S. territories that allow recreational cannabis use.
+Below is a rundown of states and U.S. territories that allow recreational cannabis use (recreational cannabis states).

 Alaska became the fourth U.S. state to legalize recreational cannabis in 2014 through a ballot initiative.
 The possession and purchase limit is 1 ounce in public and 4 ounces in private.